stefonarch/archlinux-dark/README.md

 # archlinux-lxqt-theme
-Dark arch linux theme for the LXQt Desktop
+Dark Arch linux theme for the LXQt Desktop